Isaïa Cordinier: Return to Antibes Sharks (2016–2019)

-Cordinier joined Olympique Antibes of the French top-flight LNB Pro A, for the 2016–17 season.
+Cordinier joined Olympique Antibes of the French top-flight LNB Pro A for the 2016–17 season.
 He made 30 Pro A appearances for Antibes in 2016–17, averaging 6.5 points and 2.8 rebounds a contest.

 Nanterre 92 (2019–2021)

-On June 5, 2019, Cordinier signed a two-year deal with Nanterre 92 of the LNB Pro A. During the 2020–21 season, he averaged 12 points, 4.9 rebounds, 3.7 assists and 1.5 steals in LNB Pro A, along with 15.8 points, 5.2 rebounds, 3.2 assists and 1.7 steals in the EuroCup, and was named to the All-EuroCup First Team for the 2020–21 season.
+On 5 June 2019, Cordinier signed a two-year deal with Nanterre 92 of the LNB Pro A. During the 2020–21 season, he averaged 12 points, 4.9 rebounds, 3.7 assists and 1.5 steals in LNB Pro A, along with 15.8 points, 5.2 rebounds, 3.2 assists and 1.7 steals in the EuroCup, and was named to the All-EuroCup First Team for the 2020–21 season.

 Virtus Bologna (2021–2025)

-On October 5, 2021, Cordinier signed a two-year contract with Virtus Bologna of the Lega Basket Serie A. After having ousted Lietkabelis, Ulm and Valencia in the first three rounds of the playoffs, on 11 May 2022, Virtus defeated Frutti Extra Bursaspor by 80–67 at the Segafredo Arena, winning its first EuroCup and qualifying for the EuroLeague after 14 years.
+On 5 October 2021, Cordinier signed a two-year contract with Virtus Bologna of the Lega Basket Serie A. After having ousted Lietkabelis, Ulm and Valencia in the first three rounds of the playoffs, on 11 May 2022, Virtus defeated Frutti Extra Bursaspor by 80–67 at the Segafredo Arena, winning its first EuroCup and qualifying for the EuroLeague after 14 years.
 However, despite having ended the regular season at the first place and having ousted 3–0 both Pesaro and Tortona in the first two rounds of playoffs, Virtus was defeated 4–2 in the national finals by Olimpia Milano.

 On 29 September 2022, after having ousted Milano in the semifinals, Virtus won its third Supercup, defeating 72–69 Banco di Sardegna Sassari and achieving a back-to-back, following the 2021 trophy.
-However, despite good premises Virtus ended the EuroLeague season at the 14th place, thus it did not qualify for the playoffs.
+However, despite good premises, Virtus ended the EuroLeague season at the 14th place, thus it did not qualify for the playoffs.
 Moreover, the team was defeated in the Italian Basketball Cup final by Brescia.
 In June, after having ousted 3–0 both Brindisi and Tortona, Virtus was defeated 4–3 by Olimpia Milan in the national finals, following a series which was widely regarded among the best in the latest years of Italian basketball.

 On 24 September 2023, after having ousted Olimpia Milano in the semifinals, Virtus won its fourth Supercup, and the third in a row, defeating 97–60 Germani Brescia.
 Despite an impressive first half of the season, Virtus ended the EuroLeague regular season at the 10th place, qualifying only for the play-in, where after having defeated 67–64 Anadolu Efes, it lost against Baskonia 89–77, not qualifying for the playoffs.
 Moreover, the Black V placed first during the Italian regular season but, after having knocked out Tortona by 3–2 and Reyer Venezia by 3–1, it lost the third consecutive final against Milan by 3–1.

-In the following season Virtus ended the EuroLeague at the 17th place, after a disappointing regular season.
+In the following season, Virtus ended the EuroLeague in 17th place, after a disappointing regular season.
 After arriving first in the national championship season, Virtus eliminated Venezia 3–2 and their arch-rival Milan 3–1, reaching their fifth finals in a row.
 They then defeated Brescia 3–0, claiming the Italian championship title for the 17th time.